 A Message From

-Please continue to stay safe everyone.
-Please consider getting involved.
+I would once again like to take this opportunity to ask all CANS members to please consider getting involved.
+We need your thoughts, ideas and input to help plan the best meeting possible January 2022.
+Suggestions for speakers for the topics outlined in last month’s newsletter message as well as suggestions for possible additional topics are very welcome.
 We are always in need of concerned, aware, and engaged neurosurgeons.
-Please do not hesitate to let me know if you would like to get more involved with CANS at email@example.com.
-Even if you cannot dedicate your own time and effort, please consider financially supporting CANS, the national Neurosurgery Political Action Committee (Neurosurgery PAC (https://www.aans.org/en/Advocacy/NeurosurgeryPAC), and the CMA Political Action Committee (CalPAC – https://www.cmadocs.org/calpac/donate ).
+Please do not hesitate to contact me regarding our upcoming meeting, and/or let me know if you would like to get more involved with CANS at email@example.com.
+Even if you cannot dedicate your own time and effort, please consider financially supporting CANS, the national Neurosurgery Political Action Committee (Neurosurgery PAC) (https://www.aans.org/en/Advocacy/NeurosurgeryPAC), and the CMA Political Action Committee (CalPAC – https://www.cmadocs.org/calpac/donate ).
 Please do whatever you can to support CANS, the NeurosurgeryPAC and the CMA, they are fighting for you.

 All the best!

 Be the Change

 Since 1973, CANS has advocated for neurosurgeons and our patients in all practice settings in California on a state and national level.